 My laser system is a Class IIIB laser imported specifically for my practice.

 That depends.
 We can only ship to locations in New Zealand where CourierPost has a chiller at the depot.
 And we can never ship cakes during the warmer months of November through March because the delivery vans are not refrigerated.
-It costs $37.93 for non-signature delivery and $39.08 for signature delivery – weekday deliveries only (we will measure your parcel and confirm shipping costs).
+It costs approximately $45 for a non-signature delivery and $50.00 for signature delivery – weekday deliveries only (we will measure your parcel and confirm shipping costs).
 If a cake is not an option for you, we sell party packs of dog treats, dog toys and other items that may be suitable for celebrating your dog’s birthday.
 Remember to sign up to our Birthday Club, too.

 Click to enlarge